amritbhanu/EDM591_Hyperparameter/README.md

 ## Directory Structure:
 - Data folder contains raw data as well as preprocessed data.
 You will need raw folder and datset2 folder inside. dataset1, dataset2, dataset3 csvs will automatically be generated.
-- Dump folder contains the results dump of running our scripts.
+- Dump folder contains the results dump from running our scripts.
 So that results can be generated quickly.
 - Results folder contain all our graphs and results for the report and ppt.
-They will be automatically be generated our running our scripts.
+They will automatically be generated our running our scripts.
 - Src directory contains all our scripts.

 ## Src scripts: